carynbear/carynbear.github.io/programmingstudy.md

 Students should:
 - be between the ages of 13 and 18,
 - have no more than 1 year of formal high school-level Computer Science or Programming coursework.
     - If you are currently enrolled in a Computer Science/Programming class, that's okay!
-And if you've taken any courses prior to high school or outside of school, that's okay too!
+    - If you've taken any courses prior to high school or outside of school, that's okay too!
-- They should have experience using an _educational_ programming environment such as (but not limited to) Scratch, Snap, MakeCode, CodeHS, Alice, CodeCombat, Code.org, AppInventor, and so on.
+- They should have experience using an _educational_ programming environment
+    - such as (but not limited to) Scratch, Snap, MakeCode, CodeHS, Alice, CodeCombat, Code.org, AppInventor, and so on.

 ### _**Timing**_
 - For the 30 minute survey, students can participate at any time (so long as guardian permission is given).\\